brunoluiz/brunoluiz.github.io/content/blog/2026/jun/crossplane-providers/index.md

 This function runs once during provider setup and configures `controller-runtime` for the resource.
 It is also the right place to add a few shared dependencies:

 1. Inject the `controller.Options Logger` in the `connector` being created, since it is better to use the same logger used by the controller, with the same fields set by it
 2. In case opening a connection to your vendor can be expensive / slow, you might want to implement and inject a connection pool map at this stage.
-An example is a provider that connects to databases and lazily starts a connection at `Connect`, adds to this pool, and re-uses across reconciles, instead of always terminating it at `Disconnect`. **Bear in mind this is in general an optimisation and not always required** since it adds extra complexity (eg: configuring connections timeouts).
+An example is a provider that connects to databases and lazily starts a connection at `Connect`, adds to this pool, and re-uses across reconciles, instead of always terminating it at `Disconnect`. **Bear in mind this is in general an optimisation and not always required** since it adds extra complexity (e.g. configuring connections timeouts).

 ```go
 func Setup(mgr ctrl.Manager, o controller.Options) error {